alpertunga-bile/lz-string/README.md

 ## Features

-- Includes all compresses and decompresses (except `UInt8Array` right now)
+- Includes all compresses and decompresses
 - No dependencies (tests require GoogleTest)

 ## Tests